Tmaster055/Minecraft-Server-Installer/README.md

 ### Upcoming Tasks
   - [x] Make Forge work
   - [x] Make Neoforge work
-  - [ ] Make starting easier with package and version
+  - [x] Make starting easier with package and version
   - [ ] Implement more different error messages
   - [ ] Add support for more packages
+  - [ ] Add support for MCPE Server
 ## Support
 If you see any issues you can open one in github or contact me on discord with the Username`Tmaster055`!